Abe Lemons vs Darrell Royal

 Royal says, “The parents and recruits who initially were looking forward to the courting of their sons by the major collegiate football powers goes from welcoming coaches with open harms to closing doors on them.”
 He also said “we know we abuse the prospect and the family during recruiting, but it’s a two-way street.
 The families and the prospects abuse us.””

-• Abe Lemons and DKR's success create a monster.
+• Abe Lemons and DKR’s success creates a monster.
 Abe Lemons says, “You build a monster, and the monster eats you.”
 Abe and DKR lived this quote during the last years of their head coaching careers.

 Both were accused of racial prejudice.

-In 1968 six black players at Oklahoma City University presented Coach Lemons with 14 grievances of prejudice.
+In 1968, six black players at Oklahoma City University presented Coach Lemons with 14 grievances of prejudice.
 It was the biggest storm of his coaching career.
 He tells the athletes, “You can do one of two things: get me fired or (you can) transfer.”
 Abe said these athletes were “hiding in a group.”
 After Lemons suspended them for breaking team rules, the OCU administration got involved, and Abe Lemons threatened to quit.
 After much discussion, the OCU administration, Abe Lemons, and the players created a plan that reinstated the black players.
 5 of the six players said they regretted the whole incident.
-The black players dropped the “group” grievance, and Abe’s Lemons managed to coach the remainder of his basketball career not stereotyped as racist.
+The black players dropped the “group” grievance, and Abe’s Lemons managed to coach the remainder of his basketball career without being stereotyped as racist.

 • Coach Royal was not so lucky.
-In 1972 Robert Heard co-authored a 5-part AP series on recruiting blacks.
-Even though in 1972, there are 7 African American players on Coach Royal’s team, Texas is not able to recruit one black player that year.
+In 1972, Robert Heard co-authored a 5-part AP series on recruiting blacks.
+Even though in 1972, there were 7 African American players on Coach Royal’s team, Texas was not able to recruit one black player that year.
 Robert Heard says, “Royal had tried to recruit blacks, but the “image” (of being a racist school) fed upon itself and reinforced the difficulty” of recruiting African American athletes.
 It did not help to recruit that an AP article quoted 6 Longhorn players as saying they felt there was some racism among the Coaches.
 Julius Whittier (1 of the 6) was my roommate in 1970.
-In Jimmy Banks's book The Darrell Royal Story, pages 156-159, the author tells a story about an interview written by AP that quotes Julius as saying some unflattering things about UT.
-After reading the article, Julius visited Coach Royal and said, “the interview was a "pressure cooker" and "I (Julius) was really trying to help (UT) but was clumsy."
-Royal responded, "If you were trying to help, you really were clumsy."
+In Jimmy Banks’s book The Darrell Royal Story, pages 156-159, the author tells a story about an interview written by AP that quotes Julius as saying some unflattering things about UT.
+After reading the article, Julius visited Coach Royal and said, “The interview was a “pressure cooker” and “I (Julius) was really trying to help (UT) but was clumsy.”
+Royal responded, “If you were trying to help, you really were clumsy.”
 Eventually, the matter was dropped, and Julius continued to remain in the starting lineup.
 However, Unlike Lemmons, Royal never fully recovered from the undeserved moniker as a racist.

 When the coach wants a player to quit

 Coach Lemons sometimes had tart comments for his players at practice, and a sports personality asked him if that was the right thing to do.
-Abe says, “if a player quit because of his comments, instead of getting mad and trying harder, the player would probably quit in the 4th quarter when the going got tough”.
+Abe says, “If a player quit because of his comments, instead of getting mad and trying harder, the player would probably quit in the 4th quarter when the going got tough”.

-In the book Runnin' with the Big Dogs, the author Mike Shropshire quotes Darrell Royal saying, " a boy shows how much he wants to play ......in two-a-days when it is hot and tough". " I don't count on the boy who waits until October when it is cool and fun" That player may be " better than three guys in front of him, but I know those three won't change their minds in the fourth quarter."
+In the book Runnin’ with the Big Dogs, the author Mike Shropshire quotes Darrell Royal saying, “A boy shows how much he wants to play ……in two-a-days when it is hot and tough”. ” I don’t count on the boy who waits until October when it is cool and fun.”
+That player may be ” better than three guys in front of him, but I know those three won’t change their minds in the fourth quarter.”